Charmed Kubernetes on AWS

 Using ELB Loadbalancers

 With the aws-integrator charm in place, actions which invoke a loadbalancer in Kubernetes will automatically generate an AWS Elastic Load Balancer.
 This can be demonstrated with a simple application.
-Here we will create a simple application running in five pods:
+Here we will create a simple application and scale it to five pods:

 You can verify that the application and replicas have been created with:

 NAME READY UP-TO-DATE AVAILABLE AGE hello-world 5/5 5 5 2m38s

 To create a LoadBalancer, the application should now be exposed as a service:

 kubectl expose deployment hello-world --type=LoadBalancer --name=hello --port 8080

 To check that the service is running correctly:

 kubectl describe service hello

 Name: hello Namespace: default Labels: run=load-balancer-example Annotations: <none> Selector: run=load-balancer-example Type: LoadBalancer IP: 10.152.183.134 LoadBalancer Ingress: ad5fc7750350611e99768068a686bb67-239702253.eu-west-1.elb.amazonaws.com Port: <unset> 8080/TCP TargetPort: 8080/TCP NodePort: <unset> 31203/TCP Endpoints: 10.1.13.4:8080,10.1.13.5:8080,10.1.35.8:8080 + 2 more...
 Session Affinity: None External Traffic Policy: Cluster Events: <none>